OpenLiberty/project-templates/README.md

     - This template contains the core files needed for Open Liberty and Maven to run.
   - simple-rest-app
     - This template contains both Gradle and Maven core files to run a simple greeting REST endpoint.
-    - Once started, the endpoint can be reached at http://localhost:9080/api/resource/greeting

-## Liberty Starter
-The [Liberty Starter](http://start.openliberty.io) page can be used to generate maven or gradle projects.